 [Get more Zoe here]

 Dave is Zoe’s dad.
 In addition to once making an artist, he also makes art.
-When he graduated from Bennington College in the eighties, he wore a $15 thrift-store tuxedo, green paisley cummerbund, and a bow tie, widely recognized to be the earliest emergence of the arts collective known as the Cheap-Ass Formalist School (membership: two).
+When he graduated from Bennington College in the eighties, he wore a $15 thrift-store tuxedo, green paisley cummerbund, and a bow tie, widely recognized to be the earliest appearance of the arts collective known as the Cheap-Ass Formalist School (membership: two).
 At College, he acted and wrote for the theater, made sculpture and tried to paint.
 He even danced.
-Now he works with collage, poetry, and people.
+Now he works with pictures, paragraphs, and people.

 [Get more Dave here]